-Actor Dominic West (born in Yorkshire, England) played a Baltimore detective in the HBO series.
-He is supposed to have a stylized Baltimore accent, but he lapses into his British accent in the second-last episode of the first season during a conversation with a district attorney.
-Stranger still, at one point during the show's second season, his character (Jimmy McNulty) attempts to speak like a British man to impress his fellow detectives, but ends up speaking in a highly exaggerated tone that is nothing like his original accent.
+Dominic West (born in Yorkshire, England) is the very much Baltimore-born Jimmy McNulty.
+McNulty is supposed to have a stylized Baltimore accent, but he lapses into his British accent in the second-last episode of the first season during a conversation with a district attorney.
+Stranger still, at one point during the show's second season, McNulty attempts to speak like a British man to impress his fellow detectives, but ends up speaking in a highly exaggerated tone that is nothing like his original accent.
 Near the end of episode 3.4, as well, West blatantly slips when asking "You ever been down the ocean?"

-And fellow Brit Idris Elba's accent (as Stringer Bell) slips a few times, most noticeably in the very dramatic scene where Stringer admits to Avon that he murdered Avon's nephew.
+Idris Elba's accent slips a few times, most noticeably in the very dramatic scene where Stringer admits to Avon that he murdered Avon's nephew.

 Look for this in Idris Elba's run on The Office, too.
-Charles Minor sometimes becomes distinctly British (especially when angry).
+Charles Miner sometimes becomes distinctly British (especially when angry).

-Irish Wire actor Aiden Gillen (Carcetti) mostly stays in accent except for one scene where, in playing Battleship with his daughter, he calls out "Haitch-six".
+Irish-born Aiden Gillen (Tommy Carcetti) mostly stays in accent except for one scene where, in playing Battleship with his daughter, he calls out "Haitch-six".

-Wishbone: Episodes where the literary figure Wishbone plays is English, Wishbone's voice actor, Larry Brantley, attempts a bad English accent which he tends to keep slipping out of.
+Wishbone: In episodes where the literary figure Wishbone plays is English, Wishbone's voice actor, Larry Brantley, attempts a bad English accent which he tends to keep slipping out of.

 Without a Trace: Anthony LaPaglia and Poppy Montgomery are guilty.
 Within the realm of possibility that Marianne Jean-Baptiste has also.